Campbell River Ripple Rockets is a club run organization

 The late sixties and early seventies saw an exodus of callers/teachers and participants so the dance community was reduced to the one original club.
 From 1972 until 1980 the club relied on guest callers and teachers from the south Island to remain active, but in 1980-81, Orville and Edith Martin became the caller couple for the Ripple Rockets and continued until 1990.

 During the 1989-90 dance season, Round dancing was added to the program with cueing provided by Muriel and Bob Craig.
 In 1991, with the departure of the Martins, the club was fortunate to recruit our current caller couple, Jake and Diana Ring.
 Muriel continued cueing Rounds until her retirement in 1996 when Diana took over cueing for the club.
-The Rings continue to be our caller and cuer couple with Jake celebrating thirty-eight years of calling and Diana celebrating twenty-four years of cueing in 2020.
+The Rings continue to be our caller and cuer couple with Jake celebrating forty years of calling and Diana celebrating twenty-five years of cueing in 2023.